DoQ17/WWG1WGA/README.md

 I hope to engage student engineers to work here on project of there choosing once I have had some time to learn the system.

-end of first note May 5, 2020
+end of second note May 5, 2020
 ####